Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

 #Player leaves table - brings awards with him/herself.
 New player joins.

 Awards class =
 #Create award object.
+X
+#Calculate what kind of awards that should be given, and to who.
 Y
-#Add award object to array.
-Y
-#Calculate what kind of awards that should be given, and to who.

 Table class =
 #welcomeToTable - welcome console-UI.
 Choose how many players that will play.
 Create array according to this.
 X